J535D165/CoronaWatchNL/English.md

 ![plots/sigmoid_Zeeland.png](/plots/sigmoid_Zeeland.png)
 ![plots/sigmoid_Zuid-Holland.png](/plots/sigmoid_Zuid-Holland.png)

-As testing capacity is limited the numbers of positively tested people doesn't give a realistic pictore of the outbreak.
+As testing capacity is limited the numbers of positively tested people doesn't give a realistic picture of the outbreak.
 Using the data of people being hospitalised should give a more realistic picture.

 Here is the development of the growth factor over time, with a linear model fit to try to estimate when the inflection point will occur (or has occurred).